 You should be able to work this out for yourselves.
 If you are finding it difficult look at the following diagrams.

 On the left the subject is not moving.
 There is equal firing from all canals and the muscles and eye remain stationary.
 But what happens when the right lateral canal stops functioning as normal (shown by pale grey and dotted lines)?
-The activity in the muscles to which it is attached drops.
+The activity in the muscles to which it is linked drops.
 Now, even though there is no head motion, the eyes drift to the right through unopposed muscular action.

 This slow drift from the midline is the first phase of jerk nystagmus.
 It is the pathologic phase.
 Shortly afterwards there is a sharp central correction for the erroneous drift.
 This is the fast phase of nystagmus.
 Recall that nystagmus is defined by its fast phase.